 How I Manage Content on This Site

 I had been toying with the idea of using something like Hugo.
-I wanted the site to be a static site.
-Hugo is fairly simple, very fast, and a fairly small learning curve.
-However, it was a bit more overhead than I really wanted.
-I highly recommend Hugo if you're looking for a nearly full-featured static site generator.
-For me, it was just to much.
+I wanted the site to be static.
+Hugo is simple, fast, and has a shallow learning curve.
+However, it was a bit more overhead than I wanted.
+I highly recommend Hugo if you're looking for a full-featured static site generator.
+For me, it was just too much.

 - One template

 - Scriptable.
 Write content, generate the static site, push to live.